 Chris’s newest work (Floodplains, debuting Fall 2019) is an enchanted tour of memory—how it fascinates, and how it is flawed.
 Retaining his contemplative outlook and characteristically moral center, Floodplains sees DuPont’s writing voice explode into maturity, resulting in an album that is challenging, uplifting, and continually unfolding with each listen.

 Chris was the winner of Eddie’s Attic’s Songwriter Contest in 2016.

 Chris was a finalist at the Rocky Mountain Folks Festival in 2013.

-Chris has shared stages with a host of Midwest acts, as well as national acts Edwin McCain, Brendan James, Needtobreathe, and Lucius.
-Chris is endorsed by GHS strings.
+Chris has shared stages with a host of midwest acts, as well as national acts Edwin McCain, Brendan James, NeedtoBreathe, and Lucius.

 Chris is endorsed by Godin guitars, GHS Strings, L.R.
 Baggs.